 - "Hey Google, make sure my [location name] door is locked."

-Note: For all the “[location name]” in the examples above, you should say the name or location you gave your lock when you set it up.
+Note: Be sure to say the name or location you gave your lock when you set it up.
 To find this info, open the Nest app and check the label beneath your Nest × Yale Lock.

 When using voice commands, keep in mind:

 - You can’t unlock your door using voice commands.
-This is a safety precaution in order to help prevent an unauthorized person from unlocking your door with their voice.
-For a list of other ways you can unlock your door, check the following:
+This is a safety precaution to help prevent an unauthorized person from unlocking your door with their voice.

 Google Assistant Routines

-The Nest × Yale Lock works with Routines you’ve set up for your Google Assistant.
+The Nest × Yale Lock works with Routines you’ve set up for Google Assistant.
 For example, you can say, “Hey Google, goodnight,” and have your lock automatically lock itself.
-To learn more about Routines, get help with your daily routines.